 Car hire or taxi transfer: There is an excellent road network on Crete and once out of the main towns, the roads open into wide lanes with spectacular views around every corner.

-Crete is a walkers paradise.
-There are only few places in Europe where you can find the combination of high mountains close to the sea, mild climate with long dry seasons and a large network of ancient paths and shepherds trails.
-Many of these have been well documented and mapped as a aid to the enjoyment of the walks.
+Crete is a walker's paradise.
+There are only a few places in Europe where you can find the combination of high mountains close to the sea, mild climate with long dry seasons and a large network of ancient paths and shepherds trails.
+Many of these have been well documented and mapped as an aid to the enjoyment of the walks.

 There are several wonderful gorges to explore on the Greek island of Crete.
 The Samaria Gorge is over 18km long and you can trek from the rivers and stream while enjoying the incredible views above.

-Crete's coastlineoffers with numerous coves, bays and peninsulas.
+Crete's coastline offers numerous coves, bays, and peninsulas.

-Maleme Beach: Maleme is a beatiful sandy beach, located 20km from Chania on the road to Kissamos.
+Maleme Beach: Maleme is a beautiful sandy beach, located 20km from Chania on the road to Kissamos.

 Gerani Beach: The long sandy beach on the north of the village is awarded the Blue Flag every year.
-It is partly organised (not crowded) and provides all kinds of facilities such as sun beds, umbrellas, showers, W.C. and sea sports.
+It is partly organized (not crowded) and provides all kinds of facilities such as sunbeds, umbrellas, showers, W.C. and sea sports.
 The blue of the sea joins with the blue or starry sky in calmness and passion.

 Frangokastello Beach: The sandy beach in front of the Frangokastello castle.
 The sea is very shallow and it is ideal for little children.

 Marathi Beach: Approximately 12km from Chania in the East, you will find the small fine sandy beach of Marathi.
 The beach is very popular and frequented much by locals especially on weekends because of the shallow water, which is ideal for small children.

 Kalyves Beach: This is a picturesque tourist resort close to Chania Town.
 Well-developed with many tourist facilities, Kalyves has a long, golden beach.